 For basically the ~$100 budget I had planned to put together a DIY cold frame out of poly and PVC, I was able to put together two thermostatically controlled small greenhouse setups that has more than enough room to handle our moderately sized transplant operation.

 This was a huge win for us in our garden.

 Longevity Updates For Our Small Greenhouse Temperature Controlled System!

 Longevity update: We’ve now used this set up for two years and it has worked quite well.
 The greenhouses have held up reasonably well, despite being stored outside in sub-zero temperatures most of the winter.
 It is a huge benefit to have somewhere other than the indoor grow room to put plants, especially as we get into May when grow space is at a premium.
 We prefer to move our cool weather plants out into this, while keeping our warm weather plants inside for maximum protection.
 This has allowed us to put off getting into a production greenhouse, although this is still in our plans.

 Longevity Update 2: Well, it couldn’t last forever for $25.
 In the third year, the plastic tore away from the zipper seam on one of the two greenhouses.
 Amazon does sell replacement covers for the 4-tier and 5-tier greenhouses.
 These have been inexpensive enough and we try to pick them up when they go on discount, typically outside gardening season.

 Longevity Update 3: Unfortunately, the above failures have continued.
 The replacement covers also seem to be degrading in quality from year to year.
 Don’t get us wrong, this worked well for us, for many years.
-Our next project will be to create our own DIY solution, based on these same concepts.
+We now use a DIY solution for our small greenhouse, also fully temperature controlled.
 This will hopefully be a more sustainable solution.

 That’s All We Wrote!